emacs-openai/openai/README.md

 400 - Bad request.
 Please check error message and your parameters
 ```

-Try set the variable `openai--show-log` to `t`, it will show more error messages.
+Try setting the variable `openai--show-log` to `t`, it will show more error
+messages.

 ## 📂 Example projects